Rajendra-Dhanraj/Regex-Tutorial/Develop/gist-template.md

 ### Anchors

-The RegEx expression is contained in "Anchors."
+The RegEx expression is contained in "Anchors," they are used at the beginning and ending of Regular Expression as shown below:

 `/^`([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})`$/`